 Tennessee Williams is just one of the prominent authors to have spent time in here, while it is also the place where Ernest Hemingway wrote his classic novel For Whom the Bell Tolls.
 You can visit the house where Hemingway lived at for several years, before visiting the Key West Shipwreck Museum.

-With so many fantastic attractions to explore, you may find yourself going on driving holidays in Florida for many years to come.
+With so many fantastic attractions to explore, you may find yourself going on road trip holidays in Florida for many years to come.

 Note: this post was brought to you in partnership with Travel Supermarket.